Chapter 5 Spatial Models: spatial autocorrelation and cluster analysis

 Task 2: Undertake a LISA analysis of the degree_educated variable and map the significantly autocorrelated LADs as in the figure above (no need to use midpoint = 0.5).

 The results are shown in below.
-They show some areas significant spatial autocorrelation of low proportions in the East, East Midlands, South Wales and the Black Country, and significant area of high proportions around London and Cambridge.
+They show some areas significant spatial autocorrelation the East, East Midlands and London.

 # Task 2